Quantum origin of the primordial fluctuation spectrum and its statistics: The collapse model account for the inflationary origin of cosmic structure

-As is in general the case with random walks, one can not hope to estimate the direction of the final displacement, however one might say something about its estimated magnitude.
-It is for that reason we will be focussing on estimating the most likely value of the magnitude:
+As is generally the case with random walks, one cannot hope to estimate the direction of the final displacement.
+However, one might say something about its estimated magnitude.
+It is for that reason that we will be focusing on estimating the most likely value of the magnitude:

-We can progress for instance by making some assumption allowing us to regard the specific outcomes characterizing our Universe as a typical member of some hypothetical ensemble of Universes.